VulInstruct: Teaching LLMs Root-Cause Reasoning for Vulnerability Detection via Security Specifications: Methodology

 \textbf{Domain-specific specifications Generation.} For the filtered set of relevant domain CVEs in \emph{high-relevance pool}.
 VulInstruct induces reusable specifications by jointly analyzing multiple related cases.
 Unlike general specifications that are pre-extracted at the patch level, domain-specific specifications are \emph{dynamically abstracted} during detection.
 We leverage information from CVE descriptions, CWE types, and CPE identifiers, together with detailed exploitation notes, to identify recurring exploitation mechanisms.
 Formally, each domain-specific specification is expressed as:

-Here, \texttt{DOMAIN} and \texttt{ID} correspond to the same concepts in Equation~\ref{eq:domain}.
-In addition to the expected safe behavior, each entry also records its supporting \emph{recurring exploitation mechanism}, derived by jointly analyzing multiple CVEs (e.g., heap-based buffer overflows from unchecked decoding in CVE-2014-0011 and CVE-2014-9629).
+Here, \texttt{ID} correspond to the same concepts in Equation~\ref{eq:domain}, \begin{change}\texttt{DOMAIN} is open-ended and determined by the LLM based on the recurring exploitation pattern observed across retrieved CVE cases, and \texttt{AS} stands for Attack-derived Specification.\end{change} In addition to the expected safe behavior, each entry also records its supporting \emph{recurring exploitation mechanism}, derived by jointly analyzing multiple CVEs (e.g., heap-based buffer overflows from unchecked decoding in CVE-2014-0011 and CVE-2014-9629).
 This ensures that the specification is not only a defensive rule but also explicitly grounded in concrete exploitation patterns repeatedly observed in practice.

-\textbf{Structured Reasoning.} Using the filtered knowledge as context, we instruct LLM to follow a structured Chain-of-Thought reasoning process.
-The final detection decision is then derived by aligning the target function against all the scored specifications, allowing LLM to explain vulnerabilities in terms of established security knowledge.
+\textbf{Structured Reasoning.} \begin{change} After scoring and filtering, the surviving knowledge is assembled into the detection prompt.
+Specifically, we concatenate three types of filtered knowledge under the ``LLM-filtered Security Knowledge'' field.
+Using the filtered knowledge as context, we instruct the LLM to follow a structured reasoning process.
+Here, ``structured'' refers to a constrained, layered reasoning strategy enforced through prompt design, rather than a structured intermediate output format.
+Specifically, our prompt decomposes the analysis into three progressive layers: (1)~surface symptom identification, (2)~root cause investigation via data/control flow and attacker exploitation path tracing, and (3)~architectural and contextual analysis.
+The model must produce findings from all three layers before deriving its final vulnerability judgment.
+Throughout this process, the model aligns the target function against all scored specifications, enabling it to explain vulnerabilities in terms of established security knowledge rather than relying on shallow pattern matching.